13 Sep 2011 By JULIAN HALE DefenseNews

-BRUSSELS - The European Union is stepping up its efforts to persuade other countries to sign an EU voluntary code of conduct on outer space activities, a senior official said Sept.
-13 at an annual space conference hosted by the French think tank the Institut Francais des Relations Internationales and the Secure World Foundation.
+BRUSSELS - A European Defence Agency (eda) satellite communications procurement cell will "probably" be operational in 2012, said a high-level official speaking at an annual space conference hosted by the French think tank the Institut Francais des Relations Internationales and the Secure World Foundation here Sept.
+13.